Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - Intern, ABC Marketing Firm, Summer 2020

-- Assisted with market research and data analysis for clients of various kinds
+- Assisted with market research and data analysis for various clients

-- Acquired strong skills for Excel and PowerPoint
+- Achieved proficiency developed in Excel and PowerPoint

 - Volunteer, DEF Nonprofit, 2018-2020

-- Developed strong teamwork and communication abilities
+- Achieved strong teamwork and communications skills

 Skills: